{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 Where to Eat in Sen Monorom

 The culinary scene in Sen Monorom is simple but sincere.
-The options boil down to a few categories:
+The choice boils down to a few categories:

 How to Get There and Get Around